 Q: I just scored a handmade vintage quilt at a yard sale.
 It’s pretty, but I doubt it’s valuable, so I’d rather not go to the expense of having it cleaned professionally.
 What’s the best way to do it myself? — Kelly M., Irvington

-A: The short answer is gently and by hand.
+A: How do you clean a handmade quilt?
+The short answer is 'gently and by hand.'
 In the olden days, quilts were usually aired rather than washed, so you could do as grandma did and hang it outdoors for a day to let the sun do its thing — ultraviolet radiation is a natural disinfectant that kills bacteria.
 Don’t use Febreze or other “fresheners”; it’s unclear what long-term effect such sprays have on fabrics.
 If the quilt seems dusty, you can first very carefully vacuum it, using the upholstery brush.

 If that doesn't do the trick, a cotton quilt can be washed.
 Those made of silk, wool or rayon should be cleaned by a pro unless you’re not worried about the possibly disastrous outcome.
 Hand-made quilts should not be dry-cleaned.

 First, repair any unraveling stitching or tears.
 Test for color fastness by wetting a white cloth and dabbing it on each of the colored fabrics.
 Quilts made pre-Depression often contain fabrics whose dyes run, especially the yellows.
 If any color transfers to the white cloth, you’d better stick to spot cleaning.